-The Founder and Chairman of DAMAC Properties, Hussain Sajwani, will be speaking about the increasing demand for advanced digital skills on day one of the World Economic Forum (WEF), taking place on 23 – 26 January, in Davos, Switzerland.
+DAMAC Properties has announced that its founder and chairman, Hussain Sajwani, will be speaking at the World Economic Forum (WEF), taking place from 23 to 26 January, in Davos, Switzerland.